katherinemillar02/katherinemillar02/README.md

 • 🌱 I’m currently trying to learn more R

-• 👀 Like: genetics, R
+• 👀 Like: genetics, R and flies